How & Why to Teach English in Japan in 2026

 There are two main options for teaching English in Japan: public schools or private institutes.

-There are also more openings at a college or university if you’re interested in such jobs.
-But all academics have different hiring processes and procedures.
+If you’re interested in these roles, there are additional openings at a college or university.
+However, all academics have different hiring processes and procedures.

 (i) ALT’s (Assistant Language Teacher)

-There are many types of jobs that would be in the role of teaching English in Japan.
-The most common one is to be a schoolteacher in public schools for elementary, middle, or high school children.
+Many types of jobs involve teaching English in Japan.
+The most common role is a public school teacher for elementary, middle, or high school students.

 The job role is called Assistant Language Teacher or Assistant English Teacher (abbreviated to ALT or AET).

-Besides the primary conditions for qualifying as an ESL teacher, becoming an assistant English teacher may require other things.
+In addition to the primary qualifications for becoming an ESL teacher, becoming an assistant English teacher may require additional qualifications.

 For instance, an instructor’s visa or other specific qualifications will vary from one institution to another.

-An assistant English teacher can be expected to have a 35–40-hour work week depending on the institution.
-But teaching time can be an average of 3 or 4 lessons a day.
+An assistant English teacher can expect to work a 35–40-hour week, depending on the institution.
+However, teaching time averages 3-4 lessons per day.

-Dealing with school children would be an excellent opportunity to interact with a newer group of people.
-You will understand a different perspective on Japanese culture and lifestyle.
+Dealing with schoolchildren would be an excellent opportunity to interact with a newer group of people.
+You would gain a different perspective on Japanese culture and lifestyle.

-It will also help you learn Japanese faster than usual as you interact with other teachers and children of all ages.
-Plus, it could be the chance to learn the trending usages and phrases and keep pace with the social trends.
+It will also help you learn Japanese more quickly by interacting with other teachers and children of all ages.
+Plus, it could be a chance to learn the latest usages and phrases and keep pace with social trends.

-Schools have a unique atmosphere and often are ground for innocent and lifelong friendships.
-Working in such an atmosphere can be quite rewarding and fulfilling.
+Schools have a unique atmosphere and often foster innocent, lifelong friendships.
+Working in such an atmosphere can be pretty rewarding.

-Schools also give vacations and sometimes even insurance.
-Most schools also have lunch systems which can be very cheap but, at the same time, very nourishing and taste nice as they cater to children.
+Schools also offer vacations and, in some cases, insurance.
+Most schools also have lunch systems that can be inexpensive, nutritious, and tasty, catering to children.

 ESL teachers in Japan

-It could be tough to adapt if you do not speak at least basic Japanese on the downside.
+It could be challenging to adapt if you do not speak at least basic Japanese.

-Work can be exhausting as dealing with children takes a lot of energy, and they often have to be reminded to behave and follow the rules.
-It could get boring for those who seek constant growth in their careers.
+Work can be exhausting.
+Caring for children requires significant energy, and they often need reminders to behave and follow the rules.
+It can become tedious for those seeking constant career growth.

-The Japanese government provides the Japanese Exchange and Teaching Program (JET).
-It is an exchange program for ESL teachers to get placed in schools around Japan.
+The Japanese government administers the Japanese Exchange and Teaching (JET) Program.
+It is an exchange program that places ESL teachers in schools across Japan.

-Multiple companies also privately hire ALTs and link them to schools they contract.
-Salaries start from JPY 200,000 to an average of JPY 270,000.
+Multiple companies also privately hire ALTs and link them to schools with which they contract.
+Salaries range from JPY 200,000 to an average of JPY 270,000.

 (ii) Colleges and Universities

-Teaching roles in universities are more demanding and need higher qualifications.
-For instance, a master’s degree in English or related fields.
+Teaching roles in universities are more demanding and typically require higher qualifications, such as a master’s degree in English or a related field.

-It is also tough to find jobs at major universities.
+It is also challenging to find jobs at major universities.
 It is only available at universities outside the city or in smaller towns.

-Teaching English at a Japanese university would involve teaching the language to undergraduate or postgraduate students.
-And also communicate in English with them.
+Teaching English at a Japanese university would involve teaching the language to undergraduate or postgraduate students and communicating with them in English.

-These differ from English lectures in universities internationally.
+These differ from University lectures in English.
 It focuses more on communication and speaking than literature.
 The number of lessons and working hours varies from university to university.

 Universities usually hire three to five English lecturers who are not native to Japan.

-Some universities in big cities focus more on English and language-based courses.
+Some universities in large cities prioritize English and language-based courses.
 So, they hire many more English lecturers.
 This is because they do it to boost their department and make it their selling point.

 General English lessons may see a higher footfall.
-But, many students also attend specialized English language courses.
+However, many students also attend specialized English language courses.

 (iii) Private schools

-In Japan, English teaching positions are plentiful in private language institutes.
-These are called Eikaiwa or conversational schools.
+In Japan, English teaching positions are plentiful in private language institutes called Eikaiwa or conversational schools.

 Students range from kindergarten to adulthood, with day and evening shifts available.

-The institute runs a 6-day week with timings ranging from 10 in the morning to 9 in the night.
-But, the expected working hours for an individual teacher would be around 25 hours per week.
+The institute runs a six-day week, with timings ranging from 10 in the morning to 9 at night.
+However, the expected working hours for an individual teacher are approximately 25 hours per week.

 For example, larger or more corporate schools would mandate a dress code.
-This differs from smaller ones, where the surroundings are more relaxed and informal.
+This differs from smaller ones, where the surroundings are more relaxed.

 It is also the case that larger corporate chains of such schools are more formal.
-They expect longer work hours and stricter etiquette than the smaller schools.
+They expect longer work hours and stricter standards than those at smaller schools.

 Qualifications also depend on the school.
-Yet, some of them offer extensive teacher training and support before and during your contract.
+Yet, some offer extensive teacher training and support before and during your contract.

-Teaching English in Japan’s private schools is exciting, encouraging, and enjoyable because of performance incentives.
-Yet, it is easy for adults as it is much easier to teach them with no school behavior issues.
+Because of performance incentives, teaching English in Japan’s private schools is exciting, encouraging, and enjoyable.
+Yet, it is easy for adults, as it is much easier to prepare them with no school behavior issues.

-It requires much less energy, and you can expect a lot more interest as it involves people willingly learning English as a language.
+It requires much less energy, and you can expect much more interest, as it involves people voluntarily learning English.

-It is also an opportunity to learn about the Japanese culture and lifestyle from the people who attend.
-They belong to various ages, thus giving a diverse perspective.
-Also, English teaching jobs are available all year.
+It is also an opportunity to learn about Japanese culture and lifestyle from those attending.
+They are of various ages, providing diverse perspectives.
+Also, English teaching jobs are available year-round.

 Children’s Eikaiwas usually pay slightly more than adult Eikaiwas, with a monthly salary of roughly JPY240,000 to JPY270,000.

-Besides, you may be eligible for a completion incentive for each contract you finish, depending on your employer.
+Depending on your employer, you may also be eligible for a completion incentive for each contract you finish.

-Support in locating and arranging housing facilities is more benefit that some companies will supply.
+Support in locating and arranging housing is more valuable than what some companies provide.

-They may also cover Japan’s expensive move-in charges, which can frequently exceed JPY200,000.
-The average pay at Eikaiwas is oriented toward adults, or both adults and children, are roughly JPY255,000.
+They may also cover Japan’s move-in charges, which often exceed JPY200,000.
+The average pay at Eikaiwas is roughly JPY255,000, targeting adults and adults with children.

 English education in Japan